ISEP-dev/SantaClauseGiftFactory/README.md

 # Santa Claus Gift Factory - JS (Asynchronous) project
-The project consists in build a gift factory.
-The user can selected gifts with different size (small, normal, big) and each size has different weight (1kg, 2kg, 5kg).
+The project is to build a gift factory.
+The user can select gifts with various size (small, normal, big) and each size has an associate weight (1 kg, 2 kg, 5 kg).
-After we have selected a gift, the dwarf prepare it.
-He needs some minutes to make it.
-When, it's done he put it on the sled.
+After selecting a gift, the dwarf prepare it.
+He needs some times to make it.
+When, it's done he put it in the sled.
-The sled cannot contains more than 12 kg.
-In fact, the dwarf must refused the next gift if the sled is completely full.
+The sled cannot contain more than 12 kg.
+In fact, the dwarf will refuse to prepare the next gift if the sled is completely full.
-At the end, you can delivered the sled with the santa claus.
-But warn it!
-When the reineideers are hungry, the delivery failed.
+At the end, you can deliver the sled with the santa claus.
+Be careful !
+When the reindeer are hungry, the delivery will fail.